audrasjb/amcharts-wp/readme.txt

 == Description ==

-Ever tried getting JavaScript content into your Wordpress posts or pages?
+Ever tried getting JavaScript content into your WordPress posts or pages?
 Yeah, that's impossible.
 WP strips down all the JavaScript.

 This makes adding JavaScript Charts and Maps a hassle.